githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/1-introduction.md

 In this module, you'll
 - Learn workflow syntax and commands
-- Create, use, and share starter workflows
+- Create, use, and share workflows
 - Learn low to trigger a workflow
 - Learn reuse workflows
 - Customize your workflow with artifact data and environment variables